Coronavirus digest: Italy, Netherlands, Belgium ban UK flights over new COVID strain | DW | 20.12.2020

 Prime Minister Mark Rutte's Cabinet said that other forms of transport were still under review.

-On Sunday, Belgium also banned flights and trains from the UK for the same reason, the AFP news agency reported.
+Belgium on Sunday banned flights and trains from the UK for the same reason.

 Prime Minister Alexander De Croo said he was issuing the order for 24 hours starting at midnight "out of precaution."